IKE Platform

 Sync Goals

 Daily git fan-out — pull, push, commit, and the combined sync.
-All operate in topological order across every checked-out subproject.
+All operate in topological order across every member of the working set.

 ws:sync — pull + refresh-main + push